 Step 1: Cook the egg whites.
 Cook the egg whites and sugar over a double boiler until the sugar dissolves and a thermometer reads 165°F.

 Step 2: Whip the meringue.
-Pour the meringue into a stand mixing bowl and whisk until the meringue has cooled and no longer feels hot, between 90-95°F.
+Pour the meringue into a stand mixer bowl and whisk until it has cooled to 90-95°F and no longer feels hot.

 A process collage of the steps for making the strawberry swiss meringue buttercream.

 Step 3: Mix in the butter.
-Once cool, turn the mixer down to low and start mixing in the butter 1-2 tablespoons at a time.
+Once cool, turn the mixer down to low and add the butter 1-2 tablespoons at a time.
 Once the butter is fully combined, turn the mixer up and beat until it looks light and fluffy.

 Step 4: Add the strawberry reduction.
 Finally, mix in half a cup of the reserved strawberry reduction.